chsw/MavLink_FrSkySPort/README.md

 - Delays sending the voltage/current until the voltage reading through mavlink has stabilized.
 This should minimize the false low battery-warnings upon model powerup.
 - GPS hdop on A2

+Scripts
+Arducopter_Status

+ApmTelem.lua:
-A mixerscript (ApmTelem.lua) is needed to setup A2 for usage as hdop.
-This script also publishes functions used by the lua telemetry screens.
+This is a mixer script thats configures A2 for usage as hdop.
+It also publishes a set of methods used by other scripts.

-There's also a mixer-script called ApmSounds.lua which can be added to your model to have the current flightmode played every time it changes.
+ApmSounds.lua:
+This is a mixer script that announces changes in flightmode.
+Some flightmodes (auto-modes) will have be repeated at a given intervall.

+Lua telemetry screens
+telem1.lua:
+Shows status of different parameters.

+telem2.lua:
+Shows a log with received status messages from ardupilot.